goshippo/about-us/README.md

       * Ideas are selected based on merit not the size of your title or the length of your tenure
       * Understand how your work will/can impact others
       * Its ok to disagree, the key is everyone is heard and we commit to one direction
-      * How will anyone know how you feel if you don't say it?
+      * Pyschological safety is built around your ability to express your opinions without fear, so if you don't say it, how will anyone know?

 * __Be Authentic__ - Be who you truly are, the good and the bad
     * Transparency is the best policy